-Sheriff's Posses have existed in the United States since the 1700's.
+Sheriff's posses have existed since the 1700s in the United States.
 In the West, territorial jurisdictions were vast and law enforcement was minimal.
 Sheriffs and marshals often deputized citizens to capture criminals and enforce the law.
-That is true today; the Sheriff's Posse is used by the Weld County Sheriff's Office to provide law enforcement service to the citizens of Weld County.
-There has been a Sheriff's Posse in Weld County since the late 1800's.
-Our current Posse was formed in 1958.
+Those functions remain true to this day.
+The Sheriff's posse is used by the Weld County Sheriff's Office to provide law enforcement service to the citizens of Weld County.
+There has been a Weld County Sheriff's Posse since the late 1800's.
+Our current posse was formed in 1958.

-Whether it is on a horse, on a bike, in a patrol car, or on foot, all of the members give their time freely to work the numerous events during the year.
-There are a variety of ‘jobs’ that the posse performs for the Sheriff’s Office and the community:
+Whether it is on a horse, on a bike, in a patrol car or on foot, all of the members give their time freely to work numerous events during the year.
+There are a variety of jobs the posse performs for the sheriff's office and the community, including:

-The members of the Sheriff’s Posse participate in training to learn the different skills needed by law enforcement officers.
-The mounted unit trains monthly and practices horsemanship skills, mounted law enforcement techniques, and ranch skills.
-The horses used in the mounted unit are owned by the members of the Posse.
+The members of the sheriff's posse participate in training to learn the different skills needed by law enforcement officers.
+The mounted unit trains monthly and practices horsemanship skills, mounted law enforcement techniques and ranch skills.
+The horses used in the mounted unit are owned by the members of the posse.
 The bike patrol trains regularly on the specialized techniques unique to using bicycles on patrol.
-All members of the Sheriff’s Posse have the opportunity to learn law enforcement skills; some of these skills are arrest control techniques, traffic control, report writing, and methods for searching for evidence or people.
+All members of the sheriff's posse have the opportunity to learn law enforcement skills, such as arrest control techniques, traffic control, report writing and methods for searching for evidence or people.